Funding Area

 Having a safe, affordable place to live is a basic human right, allows people to focus on their education, career and health, and contributes to a thriving community.

-Schreiber Philanthropy supports transitional and supportive housing and is committed to building better options for safe and affordable rental and home-ownership opportunities, especially for people who’ve been historically denied access, to create more vibrant and inclusive communities.
+Schreiber Philanthropy supports transitional and supportive housing and is committed to building better options for safe, accessible and affordable rental and home-ownership opportunities, especially for people who’ve been historically denied access, to create more vibrant and inclusive communities.

 Grantee Spotlight